 SRNA Members elect their peers to the association’s Council annually through an online voting process in the month leading up to the Annual Meeting.

 Elections for SRNA Council Member positions are staggered so that a few positions come up every year.
 Any SRNA member can run for election to council as long as they meet the requirements for the position they seek.
 Interested individuals are encouraged to put their names forward to the SRNA Nominations Committee.
 Following the election, newly elected members are announced at the Annual Meeting.

 Annual Meeting & Conference

-Open to the public and SRNA partners, the association holds its Annual Meeting and Education Conference over two days every May.
+Open to the public and SRNA partners, the association holds its Annual Meeting and Conference every May.

 At the Annual Meeting, the SRNA President and Executive Director deliver their annual reports; and members vote on resolutions brought forward by their peers through the resolution process or from the floor, as well as any bylaws presented by council.
 The Education Day allows nursing leaders to share emerging knowledge and engage those in attendance in a dialogue on important nursing issues facing the province.